If you haven’t bought or sold a home in the past few years, it may surprise you to see just how much the sales environment has been changing.

 “There will always be an avenue for the real estate agent,” maintains Kelczewski.
 “What we’re looking for are ways to enhance the process through technology.”

 So…what do you think?
-Let’s imagine you wanted to move to your dream location; however, this dream location is across the country—would you put an offer on a house if you only “visited” the home via virtual reality?
+Let’s imagine you wanted to move to your dream location; however, this dream location is across the country—would you put an offer on a house if you only “visited” the home via a virtual real estate your?
 Share your thoughts in comments.